Why Use Laminated Strand Lumber

-Laminated Strand Lumber (LSL) manufacturers press together strips of wood that may be too weak, small or misshapen to otherwise be cut into solid joists and studs.
+Laminated Strand Lumber (LSL) is a type of engineered wood.
+Manufacturers press together strips of wood that once would have been considered too weak, small, or misshapen to use.
+This process transforms the scrap wood into solid joists and studs.
 Think of it as the construction-world equivalent of making a big White House Christmas tree out of little twigs from Charlie Brown Christmas trees.
-LSL is most commonly shaped into framing boards for floor joists and support beams.
+LSL lumber is most commonly shaped into framing boards for floor joists and support beams.
 It can also be used for door cores, sill plates, and other applications.

 For building and remodeling, LSL has two main drawbacks.
-It is more expensive than most alternative products.
-It may also be too strong, wreaking havoc on standard router bits and other tools.
-This is easily overcome with stronger (albeit more expensive) tools.
+First, it is more expensive than most alternative products.
+Second, oddly enough it may also actually be too strong, wreaking havoc on standard router bits and other tools.
+However, this second disadvantage is easily overcome with sturdier (albeit more expensive) tools.

 Louisiana Pacific sells LSL boards up to 64 feet long.
-They are 1 ½ to 3 ½ inches thick and up to 16 inches wide.
-The company claims the resin is formaldehyde-free and creates negligible emissions.
-The lumber is available at Menards stores throughout the Midwest.
+They are 1 ½ to 3 ½ inches thick and as much as 16 inches wide.
+The company claims the resin is formaldehyde-free and creates negligible VOC emissions.
+The lumber is available at Menards home improvement stores throughout the Midwest.

-Wood and paper giant Weyerhauser owns more softwood forest land worldwide than any other private company.
-The company makes some hardwood lumber, but it can also use many of its smaller trees and softer wood for LSL boards.
-In addition to planks and boards up to 30 feet long, Weyerhauser makes fire-rated door cores and pressure-treated sill plates.
+Wood and paper giant Weyerhauser owns more soft wood forest land worldwide than any other private company.
+The company produces some hardwood lumber, but it can also use many of its smaller trees and softer wood for LSL boards.
+In addition to planks and boards up to 30 feet long, Weyerhauser manufactures fire-rated door cores and pressure-treated sill plates.
 Most of the wood comes from an Ontario forest that meets Canadian and international sustainability standards.
 The products are widely available at building supply stores.

-In turn, Universal Forest Products makes double-hinge plates for roofing trusses, concrete-forming boards and forms, and other products out of the TimberStrand LSL.
+Universal Forest Products utilizes the TimberStrand laminated strand lumber to manufacture home improvement supplies such as double-hinge plates for roofing trusses, concrete-forming boards and forms, and other products.
 The company has 80 distribution centers across 30 states and provinces in the United States and Canada.

 Photo credit: Structuremag.org.